ASaiM/hmp_mock_tests/doc/report/report.md

 \label{pretreatment_stats}
 \end{table}

-The number of conserved sequence after quality control and dereplication are different between both pipelines (Table \ref{pretreatment_stats}).
+The number of sequence after quality control and dereplication are different between both pipelines (Table \ref{pretreatment_stats}).
 ASaiM framework conserves more sequences (> 96 \%) during these first steps of quality control and dereplication than *EBI metagenomics* does (< 87 \%, Table \ref{pretreatment_stats}).
 These differences may come from the difference of minimal length sequence.
 In *EBI metagenomics* pipeline, sequences with less than 100 nucleotides are removed, while in ASaiM the threshold is fixed to 60 nucleotides.
 More sequences are then conserved with ASaiM.
 However, this threshold difference explain only small part of observed difference in sequence number after quality control and dereplication.
 Indeed, if quality control in ASaiM framework is run with same length threshold as in *EBI metagenomics* pipeline, more sequences are eliminated (7.4% and 5.9%) than with standard length threshold (Table \ref{pretreatment_stats}).
 These proportions remain lower than the one observed with *EBI metagenomics* pipeline (Table \ref{pretreatment_stats}).
 Sequence number differences after quality control and dereplication are then induced moderately by smaller length thresholds in ASaiM.
 Main sequence number difference are more probably induced by the different used tools, their underlying algorithms and implementations.

 In both datasets and with both workflows, few rDNA sequences are found in datasets (Table \ref{pretreatment_stats}).
 These datasets are composed of whole genome metagenomic sequences.
 Few copies of rDNA genes are present in organisms (bacteria, archeae or eukaryotes) and are then expected in metagenomic sequences, as observed for the datasets.
 Nevertheless, higher proportions of rDNA sequences are found with ASaiM framework (1-1.4\%) than with *EBI metagonomics* (0.8-0.9\%, Table \ref{pretreatment_stats}).
 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}) *rRNASelector* [@lee_rrnaselector:_2011] is used to select rDNA bacterial and archaeal sequences.
 In ASaiM framework, sequences are sorted using *SortMeRNA* [@kopylova_sortmerna:_2012] and databases with bacteria, archaea and also eukaryotes rDNA sequences.
 Differences of rRNA reference databases, particularly the use of eukaryotic database in ASaiM, may then explain the differences in rRNA sequence proportions extracted by both workflows.
 In ASaiM framework, 0.03-0.05\% of all sequences are matched against databases dedicated to eukaryotic rDNA sequences, but this small proportion does however not explain the whole difference of rDNA sequence proportion between *EBI metagenomics* and ASaiM framework.
 The rRNA sequences found with *EBI metagenomics* correspond to a subset of rRNA sequences found with ASaiM: more than 97\% of rRNA sequences found with *EBI metagenomics* are similarly also found as rRNA sequences with ASaiM framework, less than 2.5\% of rRNA sequences found with *EBI metagenomics* are identified as non rRNA sequences with ASaiM framework, the other sequences (<60) may correspond to sequences differentially filtered or trimmed during quality control. *EBI metagenomics* and ASaiM pipelines extract then similar rRNA sequences and these sequences corresponds to sequences from expected organisms.
 A high proportion (80-86\%) of rRNA sequences found with ASaiM and its general rRNA databases are also found with  SortMeRNA and databases constitued only of rRNA sequences from expected organisms, and 98.8-99.3\% of rRNA sequences found with expected organism rRNA sequence databases are found with ASaiM general databases.
 Hence, sequence sorting in ASaiM extracts rRNA/rDNA sequences close to rRNA sequences of expected organisms.